 Compact discs that accompany circulating or reference books remain in the books.

 The library welcomes donations.
 However, due to space and staff limitations, books donated to Skyline College Library are added to the collection on a very selected basis.
-Most donated books will be put up for sale during the library’s annual book sale or discarded.
-Proceeds from the book sale go toward the purchase of new library materials.
+Donations not added to the collection will be given to educational organizations.

 Books that meet the following criteria are accepted for donation: